RithvikGogineni/JARVISAI/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Inspired by JARVIS from the Iron Man universe
 - Built with OpenAI's GPT models
 - Uses various open-source libraries and tools

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the maintainers.

----

-Made with ❤️ by [Your Name]